 Build from a common studio arts and art history foundation, and go on to pursue independent, self-generated upper-level studio work.
 You’ll investigate a wide range of traditional and experimental approaches and areas of study, and explore a variety of aesthetic ideas and theories.

 Students with a concentration in drawing and painting may enter into such fields as art therapy, art restoration, art administration, education, and commercial arts administration.

 Drawing and painting involve different studio skills and approaches, but are closely interrelated areas of the visual arts.
-Students in this concentration begin their studies by completing the Foundation requirements listed above.
-They then move on to the intermediate and advanced curriculum, designed to foster a disciplined and technically informed approach to independent, self-generated upper-level studio work and investigation of a wide range of traditional and experimental approaches and areas of study.
+Students in this concentration begin their studies by completing the Foundation requirements then move on to the intermediate and advanced curriculum, designed to foster a disciplined and technically informed approach to independent, self-generated upper-level studio work and investigation of a wide range of traditional and experimental approaches and areas of study.
 The program encourages students to develop interdisciplinary interests, to work with a wide range of media, and to explore a broad range of ideas.
-Students in the drawing and painting concentration must complete—in addition to the foundation courses—two required drawing/painting courses at the intermediate level, two in related studio arts disciplines, and two advanced painting/drawing courses (usually the advanced studio courses) for a minimum of 20 credits beyond the core foundation.
+Students in the drawing and painting concentration must complete — in addition to the foundation courses — two required drawing/painting courses at the intermediate level, one in a related studio arts discipline, and one Interdisciplinary Critique class for a minimum of 20 credits beyond the core foundation.
 Students in the concentration interested in pursuing individual interests in depth may also elect tutorials and independent projects.